 The significant impact of Host header attack lies in the password resetting functionality.
-The most common scenario of this attack the hacker generates a secret token and sends a mail that has a link that contains the mysterious symbol of the hacker.
-The hacker urges the user to make use of his link, and requests, a password reset link which redirects the user to him.
-In this case, if the web application makes use of this host header value when composing with the reset link and when the user clicks the poisoned reset link in the mail, then the user will become a victim to the hacker.
+The most common scenario of this attack is that the hacker generates a secret token, and then sends a mail that has a link containing the mysterious symbol of the hacker.
+The hacker then urges the user to make use of his link and also requests a password reset link that redirects the user to him.
+In this case, if the web application makes use of this host header value when composing with the reset link, and when the user clicks the poisoned reset link in the mail, the user will become a victim to the hacker.
 The attacker will obtain the password reset token and make use of his password for his destructive purposes.

 IMPACT OF HOST HEADER ISSUES:

-A hacker can modify the legitimate host header with a wrong host in the request, and it poisons the cache of the web application server and the proxy.
+A hacker can modify the legitimate host header with a wrong host in the request, and it poisons the cache of the web application server as well the proxy.
 It has nothing to do with the browser.
-When the authorised user tries to access the host, but still the cache of the web server is poisoned with the hacker’s domain that redirects the licensed user to the domain of the hacker.
+When the authorised user tries to access the host, the cache of the web server is poisoned with the hacker’s domain that redirects the licensed user to the domain of the hacker.

-- If the host headers are used for writing links without a proper HTML encoding, there may be a possibility for Cross-site
+If the host headers are used for writing links without a proper HTML encoding, there may be a possibility for Cross-site scripting.

 MITIGATIONS FOR HOST HEADER ATTACK:

-Many application developers did not realise that the HTTP host header is accessible and controlled by all user.
+Many application developers did not realize that the HTTP host header is accessible and controllable by all users.
 In an application security perspective, the input given by the user is always deceivable, and it is unsafe to trust.
-So, a web developer should consider host header issues as a dangerous thing not to and neglect it; we should find the impacts caused by the host header and follow the mitigation to safeguard ourselves.
+So, a web developer should consider host header issues as a serious ongoing threat, which must be inspected deeply.
+Moreover, we must implement the required mitigation measures to safeguard ourselves.